-Letter Supporting Kiddie Tax Fix in SECURE Act Page 2 May 21, 2019
+Letter on Impact of Kiddie Tax on Scholarships Page 2 May 9, 2019

-In this example, the student receives a full scholarship for the total cost of the education at a university, which includes tuition, room and board, books, and supplies.
+Consider the impact on a full-time undergraduate student, claimed as a dependent by her parents, who have an income of \$50,000 a year and jointly file as a married couple.
+In this example, the student receives a full scholarship for the total cost of the education at a private university, which includes tuition, room and board, books, and supplies.